 Perhaps for the first time in human history, the Good Old Days really did have something going for them.
 No wonder we have selfish and venal politicians and up-themselves media celebrities.
 The ubiquitous screen is corroding our ability to communicate and relate to people face-to-face; and it’s giving us Sarah Palin, Donald Trump, and the Kardashians.

-The incidents I talked about above are becoming common.
-It’s going to get worse.
+This attitude is becoming more common.
+It will get worse.
 From the cradle we’re encouraging our children to sink into the digital world, more and more they’re communicating electronically and learning how to behave from mainly toxic and obnoxious media.